jrnold/jrnold.me/stories/teaching.md

 ## Civil War and the International System

-University of Rochester, Fall 2011
+University of Rochester, Fall 2011, undergraduate

 **Responsibilities:** grading midterms and exams, teaching test review sessions.